 Skylight Health Announces Delay in Filing

-/EIN News/ -- TORONTO, May 01, 2023 (GLOBE NEWSWIRE) -- Skylight Health Group Inc. (TSXV:SLHG; OTCQX:SLHGF) ("Skylight Health" or the "Company") announces today that the Company does not expect to be in a position to complete its year-end audit and complete and file its annual financial statements and related management discussion and analysis for the 2022 financial year and, as a result, the Ontario Securities Commission may issue a cease trade order against the company restricting trade in the securities of the Company.
+TORONTO, May 01, 2023 (GLOBE NEWSWIRE) -- Skylight Health Group Inc. SLHGSLHGF ("Skylight Health" or the "Company") announces today that the Company does not expect to be in a position to complete its year-end audit and complete and file its annual financial statements and related management discussion and analysis for the 2022 financial year and, as a result, the Ontario Securities Commission may issue a cease trade order against the company restricting trade in the securities of the Company.

 As previously reported in the Company's financial statements for the third quarter of 2022, the ability of the Company to continue as a going concern and to realize the carrying value of its assets and discharge its liabilities and commitments when due was dependent on the Company generating positive cash flows and additional financing sufficient to fund its cash flow needs.
 The Company is considering various strategic alternatives.